-Make sure that the key is in position 0 in the ignition lock and wait at least 20 seconds before disconnecting or connecting the battery isolating switch.
-You could otherwise damage electrical system components.
+Make sure that the key is in position 0 in the ignition lock and that at least five minutes have passed before removing or reconnecting the battery main switch.
+You could otherwise damage components of the electrical system.

 You can use the battery isolating switch to disconnect the power supply to all your vehicle's consumers.
 This will prevent uncontrolled battery discharge caused by off-load current consumption.